btbytes/btbytes/README.md

 - I have done non-trivial amounts of programming in: Erlang, Rust, D, C, C++, Lua
 - I want to get good in: OCaml (or F#), Nix, and Go
 - Languages I wish I could be programming: Common Lisp, APL, and FORTH
-- My most recent professional experience is in leading and writing code on development teams in the cybersecurity engineering domain while solving for large scale data gathering, processing and producing data products

 ## Recent hacks etc.,